 Suspected Medicare billing fraud or Identity theft- if you suspect fraud of any kind, including Medicare/ Medicaid/ Private Insurance or Identity theft, you must report your suspicions to the volunteer coordinator immediately.

-The most important way to prevent the spread of infection is through meticulous and frequent hand hygiene.
+The most important way to prevent the spread of infection is through wearing masks and meticulous, frequent hand hygiene.
 You should clean your hands before and after you interact with patients, before and after using gloves, after using the restroom, before eating and anytime your hands get soiled.
 Hand hygiene can be performed with either soap and water or with hand sanitizer.
-Either method should take at least 15 seconds to complete.
+Either method should .take at least 20 seconds to complete.

 If you are exposed to a body fluid, immediately wash or flush the exposed area thoroughly.
 You should then follow up with the Hospice Austin Employee Health Nurse to determine if any follow up protocols are required.
 If you have an infection, please refrain from in-person visits for the full duration of your illness.

 I understand that Hospice Austin, a healthcare facility, requires TB testing at the time of volunteer training and a TB screening questionnaire annually thereafter.

 - • HIV infection or receipt of an organ transplant